spujadas/elk-docker/docs/index.md

 - One node running the complete ELK stack, using the ELK image as is.

-- Several nodes running _only_ Elasticsearch.
+- Several nodes running _only_ Elasticsearch (see *[Starting services selectively](#selective-services)*).

-	To run Elasticsearch only, an easy way to proceed is to extend the ELK image to alter the `start.sh` script and only start Elasticsearch.
-Something minimal like this should do the trick:

-		#!/bin/bash
-		rm -f /var/run/elasticsearch/elasticsearch.pid
-		service elasticsearch start
-		tail -f /var/log/elasticsearch/elasticsearch.log

-An even more optimal way to distribute Elasticsearch, Logstash and Kibana across several nodes or hosts would be to extend the ELK image in the same way as outlined above to create separate images for Elasticsearch, Logstash, and Kibana, and run these three trimmed images on the appropriate nodes or hosts (e.g. Elasticsearch on several hosts, Logstash on a dedicated host, and Kibana on another dedicated host).
+An even more optimal way to distribute Elasticsearch, Logstash and Kibana across several nodes or hosts would be to run only the required services on the appropriate nodes or hosts (e.g. Elasticsearch on several hosts, Logstash on a dedicated host, and Kibana on another dedicated host).

-In this case, you would also need to make sure that the configuration file for Logstash's Elasticsearch output plugin (`/etc/logstash/conf.d/30-output.conf`) points to a host belonging to the Elasticsearch cluster rather than `localhost` (which is the default in the ELK image, since Elasticsearch and Logstash run together), e.g.:

-	output {
-	  elasticsearch { hosts => ["elk-master.example.com"] }
-	}

 ## Security considerations <a name="security-considerations"></a>